Snowflake-Labs/arctic-embed/README.md

 ## News

+07/00/2024: Release v1.5 of our `m`-sized model, [snowflake-arctic-embed-m-v1.5](#snowflake-arctic-embed-m-v15)

 05/10/2024: Release the [technical report on Arctic Embed](https://arxiv.org/html/2405.05374v1)

 04/16/2024: Release the ** snowflake-arctic-embed ** family of text embedding models.
 The releases are state-of-the-art for Retrieval quality at each of their representative size profiles.
-[Technical Report]() is coming shortly.
+Technical Report is coming shortly.
 For more details, please refer to our Github: [Arctic-Embed](https://github.com/Snowflake-Labs/arctic-embed).

 ## Models